pixmoving-moveit/learning_based_vehicle_calibration/README.md

 ## Overview

-Here we present the software structure and data collection about the offline calibration, in two different scenarios: normal driving condition and parking condition.
+Here we present the software structure, data collection, data preprocessing and neural network training and visualization about the offline calibration, in two different scenarios: normal driving condition and parking condition.

 ## Input Data Software